Schedule a Publication

 Tilde substitutions

-Note: Overriding a tilde for a publication will NOT make the value permanent.
+Note: Overriding a tilde for a publication will not make the value permanent.
 The new value will only be used for the publication being created.

 To Publication Satellite